 A decision consistency analysis measures the agreement between the classifications based on two non-overlapping, equally difficult forms of the test.
-If two parallel forms of the test were given to the same students, the consistency of the measure would be reflected by the extent that the classification decisions based on the first set of test scores matched the decisions based on the second set of test scores.
+If two parallel forms of the test were given to the same students, the consistency of the measure would be reflected by the extent to which the classification decisions based on the first set of test scores matched the decisions based on the second set of test scores.
 Decision accuracy is an index to determine the extent to which measurement error causes a classification different from that expected from the true score.
 High decision consistency and accuracy provide strong evidence that the internal structure of a test is sound.

 The results for the dichotomies created by the four cut scores, are presented in Table 7.
 The tabled values are derived with the program BB-Class (Brennan, 2004) using the Livingston and Lewis method.
-The overall decision consistency ranged from 0.69 to 0.94, and the decision accuracy ranged from 0.77 to 0.96.
+The overall decision consistency ranged from 0.84 to 0.89, and the decision accuracy ranged from 0.88 to 0.92.
 Both decision consistency and accuracy values indicate good consistency and accuracy of examinee classifications.